ut-ras/ras_site/src/_posts/2021-12-25-Robotathon.md

 Hello all!

-I am excited to announce that RAS has put on a successful Robotathon Competition! <!--more-->
+I am excited to announce that RAS has put on a successful Robotathon Competition!

 ![group photo .](/src/_posts//blog/2021-12-25-robotathon/robotathon-2021.1.jpg)